LeboSi/N.W.A.I./README.md

 - When             W EH1 N / HH W EH1 N / W IH1 N / HH W IH1 N

 In case of an Out Of Vocabulary word, we use the most similar word in the CMU Dictionary.

+# Network architecture and training
+## Architecture
+We used an LSTM model which predicts for a character (or in our case phoneme) and a sequence of previous characters the next character.